 The rural and traditional Romania: Pestera Village and Piatra Craiului Mountains

 Overview of the guided tour: The rural and traditional Romania

 Get ready to discover the rural Romania through some of the most beautiful traditional villages in Bran area with a guided tour in Pestera Village and Piatra Craiului Mountains!
 Enjoy the bucolic landscapes, the hospitality of the locals, the delicious Romanian meals!
 Get ready for adventure and dare to challenge yourselves to climb on the highest peak in Piatra Craiului Mountains!

-Where: Pestera Village and Piatra Craiului Mountains Highlights: national parks, hiking, adventure, photography, rural experiences, food Departure point: Bucharest Available: all year round (special equipment is required in winter; the program might be altered in winter, due to the snowy roads) Type of activity: hiking, sightseeing, and visits in traditional mountain villages The hike is rated as: medium – difficult
+Where: Transylvania, Pestera Village and Piatra Craiului National Park Highlights: national parks, hiking, adventure, photography, rural experiences, food Departure point: Bucharest Available: all year round (special equipment is required in winter; the program might be altered in winter, due to the snowy roads) Type of activity: hiking, sightseeing, and visits in traditional mountain villages The hikes are rated as: medium – difficult

 Day 1: Early pick up from Bucharest.
 First, enjoy a drive on Prahova Valley, on the way to the famous Bran Castle (source of inspiration for Bram Stoker’s Dracula).
 Take out your garlic and holly water and get ready to discover the legends and myths surrounding the castle.